damir-manapov/thoughts-on-hybrid-storage-via-sagas/README.md

 We have two main stages for handling writes: writing to the transactional database and writing to the storage database.
 In most cases, problems will occur at the transactional database stage due to constraint violations.
 An unsuccessful write at the first stage is much more expected and doesn't leave any partial state — the operation is discarded entirely since the transaction was rejected.
 The situation is different at the storage database stage: problems are unexpected and in most cases not related to the data itself.
 Furthermore, when writing to the storage database, there is already partial state saved in the transactional database.
 Additionally, writes to the storage database suffer from small, frequent writes.
 Therefore, it's worth considering writing to the storage database through a queue.
 This allows aggregating all writes from many application instances and handling them by one or a small number of writers in batches.
 This mechanism can be omitted if you don't have many application instances or are satisfied with performance without an additional queue.
 In such cases, it may still be worthwhile to batch all writes to the storage database within a single application instance.

+Such in-process microbatching may be built into the Trino client or into a wrapper around it.

 ### Implementation Example with RxJS

 It's totally fine to implement this dependency-free, but an RxJS implementation might look like the following:

 ### Implementation Example without Additional Dependencies

+### One more approach for batching

+As long as we already have a transactional database that handles concurrency well, we could write full data for the table to a special table with a jsonb column.
+Then we could read payloads from there using "FOR UPDATE SKIP LOCKED" so the same rows won't be handled by different workers.
+But we still need a way to acknowledge to the caller that the write was completed.

 ## Optimistic Writes